Capcom's iconic apocalyptic video game series Resident Evil will officially be making its way to Netflix with a new original story.

-Given the rumored shooting timeline, a trailer probably won't be on the horizon until shooting wraps up in October.
-It's the perfect time of year for such a spooky show, and also happens to fall right around the timing of New York Comic Con, typically the second weekend of the month.
+Given the rumored shooting timeline, a trailer probably won't be on the horizon until shooting wraps up in December.

 Who is making the Resident Evil Netflix series?

-The series is being produced by Constantin Film, the German production and distribution company behind the Resident Evil movies as well.
-While this may be a cause of concern for some considering the fact that each of the six blockbuster films are rated at 37 percent or below on Rotten Tomatoes, there's every reason to hope that Netflix may actually get it right.
+The series is being produced by Constantin Film, the German production and distribution company behind the Resident Evil movies.
+While this may be a cause of concern for some, considering the fact that each of the six blockbuster films is rated at 37 percent or below on Rotten Tomatoes, there's every reason to hope that Netflix may actually get it right.

 Deadline originally reported that Constantin and Netflix were searching for a showrunner as of January 2019, and they seemingly took their time to find the right fit.
 Supernatural resumed production on its final season in August 2020, so Andrew Dabb will seemingly pivot right over to executive-producing the Resident Evil series next.
 Say what you will about the quality of The CW's pulpy horror series, but it's been immensely popular in the 15 years it has been running.
-Which is to say that with an enthusiastic Dabb at the helm, this could be a smashing success.
+This is to say that this could be a smashing success with an enthusiastic Dabb at the helm.

 Don't expect Paul W. S. Anderson to return to the franchise, however.
 He previously told Inverse: "I feel like I've done everything I wanted to do with Resident Evil, so I'm excited to move on and do something else."
 That something else?
 Monster Hunter, another video game film adaptation produced by Constantin.